Software Testing with Large Language Models: Survey, Landscape, and Vision: Paper Selection and Review Schema

 \subsection{General Overview of Collected Paper}

-Among the papers, 38\% papers are published in software engineering venues, among which 7 papers are from ICSE, 2 papers are from FSE, and 3 papers are from ISSTA.
-4\% papers are published in artificial intelligence venues such as EMNLP and ICLR, and 6\% papers are published in program analysis or security venues like PLDI and S\&P. Besides, 52\% of the papers have not yet published via peer-reviewed venues (i.e., arXiv).
+Among the papers, 47\% papers are published in software engineering venues, among which 19 papers are from ICSE, 5 papers are from FSE, 5 papers are from ASE, and 3 papers are from ISSTA.
+2\% papers are published in artificial intelligence venues such as EMNLP and ICLR, and 5\% papers are published in program analysis or security venues like PLDI and S\&P. Besides, 46\% of the papers have not yet been published via peer-reviewed venues, i.e., they are disclosed on arXiv.
 This is understandable because this field is emerging and many works are just completed and in the process of submission.
 Although these papers did not undergo peer review, we have a quality assessment process that eliminates papers with low quality, which potentially ensures the quality of this survey.

 Figure \ref{fig:paperTrends} demonstrates the trend of our collected papers per year.
 We can see that as the years go by, the number of papers in this field is growing almost exponentially.
-In 2020 and 2021, there were only 1 and 3 papers, respectively.
-In 2022, there were 13 papers, and in the first half of 2023, there were already 33 papers.
+In 2020 and 2021, there were only 1 and 2 papers, respectively.
+In 2022, there were 19 papers, and in 2023, there have been 82 papers.
 It is conceivable that there will be even more papers in the future, which indicates the popularity and attention that this field is receiving.

-To provide a general overview of these papers, Figure \ref{fig:wordcloudAbstract} shows the word cloud created by the abstracts of the collected papers, from which we can generally observe the involved topics in these collected papers.